arturochian/datascience-2015/lessons/03_naive_bayes/README.md

 - [Worksheet 2: Multivariate Conditional Probability on Tweets](https://s3-us-west-2.amazonaws.com/ga-dat-2015-suneel/worksheets/Worksheet_2_conditional_probability_multivariate.pdf)

 # Example of Naive Bayes
-## Lab: Our First Naive Bayes Classifier
+## Lab 1: Our First Naive Bayes Classifier
 ### Objective: Learn how to use the nltk library's NaiveBayesClassifier and experiment with features to improve the accuracy of the classifier.
 We will create a Twitter Sentiment Analysis Classifier.